-Twelve Guyana Jamaica is an original blend of 4 casks, one from Guyana ( Diamond distillery) and 3 from Jamaica ( Monymusk, Worthy Park and Hampden distilleries).
+Twelve Guyana Jamaïque is an original blend of 4 casks, one from Guyana ( Diamond distillery) and 3 from Jamaica ( Monymusk, Worthy Park and Hampden distilleries).

-The rums are 7-8 years old, and the bottling is done "brut de fût", in Aubrac, by the Twelve distillery.
+The rums are 7-8 years old, and bottled "brut de fût", in Aubrac, by the Twelve distillery.

 On the nose, the sweet tartness of Jamaican rums marks its territory.
-Here we are in a world of full-bodied and fragrant English rum, where very ripe exotic fruits reign supreme.
-Some oxidised and roasted nuts provide the backdrop, so the nut offers a nice relief and density.
+Here we are in a world of full-bodied, fragrant English-style rums, where very ripe exotic fruits reign supreme.
+A few roasted, oxidized nuts provide the backdrop, and walnuts offer a beautiful relief and density.

-With aeration, the fruity, tropical, solvent-soaked air disappears and much deeper, more mellow notes of prunes and nuts emerge.
-This is Guyana talking now, reminding us of the great days of British navy rums.
+Aeration removes this fruity, tropical air, slightly soaked in solvent, to reveal much deeper, melting notes of prunes and walnuts.
+It's Guyana talking now, reminding us of the heyday of British navy rums.

-The palate is powerful, punchy, but also offers a certain fatness that immediately reassures.
-It oscillates between the acidity of the big Jamaican rums swollen with dunder, and the rough and powdery texture of the old Demerara.
-In any case, we are dealing with a beautiful concentration of fruit, enclosed in a well toasted cask, whose wood transpires maple syrup, cooked sugar and soy sauce.
+The palate is powerful and punchy, but also offers a certain fatness that is immediately reassuring.
+It oscillates between the acidity of big Jamaican rums swollen with dunder, and the rough, powdery texture of old Demerara.
+In any case, we're dealing with a fine concentration of fruit, encased in a well toasted cask, whose wood transpires maple syrup, cooked sugar and soy sauce.

-On the finish, the well-smoked molasses rolls over the nut, until it completely coats it.
+On the finish, the well-settled molasses rolls over the walnut, coating it completely.

-"The two rums blended here were made to get along, and will still find beautiful combinations to make in cocktails..."
+"The two rums blended here were made to get along, and will still find beautiful pairings to make in cocktails..."